limuxy/hualao-info/README.md

 就是这样！喵！

 ----------
-This is a simple diary web-program, you need a Fanfou account to log in.
+This is a simple diary web-app, you need a [Fanfou](http://fanfou.com/) account to log in.
 The backend is based on python + flask.
 The frontend is based on Material Design for bootstrap.
 (Thanks to [FezVrasta](http://fezvrasta.github.io/bootstrap-material-design/))